canvasxyz/canvas/docs/ref/contract.md

 app.actions.createMessage("I'm a scary and powerful fire demon!")
 ```

-## Contracts with Permissions
+## Model Contracts

-You can also create a Firebase-style contract with permissions for each table, using a `$rules` object on the model.
+You can also create a Firebase-style contract that defines access control rules for each table.

 This is useful for creating simpler contracts, and applications that resemble databases but still have constraints on what data can be stored in the application.

-If you use $rules, you must use it for all models on a contract instead of specifying actions.
+If you use $rules, you must use it for all models on a contract (contracts can't mix rules and actions).

 ```ts
 import { ModelSchema } from "@canvas-js/core"